N, M, H, SH, UH or EH indicate the maximum working temperature of a magnet.

 According to the current state of the art, the grade 52 corresponds to the largest possible maximum energy product of a permanent magnet.

-You can find the exact associations between these classifications and the physical values of a magnet in the table Physical magnet data.
+You can find the exact correlations between these classifications and the physical values of a magnet in the table Physical magnet data